DanielleFiene/Paint-Liter/README.md

 # Paint-Liter
-Calculator how many liters of paint is needed
+Calculator how many liters of paint is needed, 1 is written in python and javascript

 How the Script Works:
 Adding Walls: Users can add up to 4 walls by specifying the width and height.